 Notably, pay per head bookie software can comprise a sportsbook and a live casino, a racebook, and a digital casino.
 With these multiple gambling products, the chances of collecting more revenue while the PPH price stays the same increase.

 Power Pay Per Head has state-of-the-art software, an award-winning customer support system for your customers, top-notch IT infrastructure featuring high-level network security, and expert line makers.
 All these features match what a college bookie needs.

 While all the operations go to the service provider, you will remain with manageable work, which means you will have enough time to catch up with your social life and study for your degree.
 Thanks to the pay per head concept, you will only need to actively look at your bookie when paying up players, and PPH service providers, and reviewing reports.

 What Is a Bookie?

 Now that you know what pay per head is, you can learn what a bookie is.
-A bookie is someone that manages sports betting.
+A bookie is someone who manages sports betting.
 While some stick to sports betting, most agents grow their portfolio by offering other forms of gambling, including casino gaming and horse racing bets.

 A bookie can use bookmaking software to take bets and perform other managerial duties.
 Various sites provide this bookie software, including Power Pay Per Head, in return for weekly or monthly payments.

 How Much Will It Cost to Run a Pay Per Head College Bookie?

 This is probably the best thing you will read today.
 We will start by telling you that you do not break the bank to start a college bookie.
 If the stars are on your side today, you can start a bookie with several weeks of a free trial.